Where to put floor lamp in living room?

 Heavyweight Lamps Should Be Your Priority

 Where to put floor lamp in living room?
 We are sure that you’ve got your answer now.
 Multiple spots in the living room welcome a floor lamp.
-Behind or behind the couch, between two chairs, next to the wall are the most common spots, though.
+Behind or behind the couch, between two chairs, or next to the wall are the most common spots, though.

 When deciding on a position, you should also take care of a few pointers: cord, type of lighting and floor lamp, and lamp weight, for instance.